 Math Guides for Software Engineers

-Interactive guides translating math into code — for AV, ML, robotics, and beyond
+Interactive guides translating math into code — for ML, robotics, quantum computing, autonomous vehicles, and beyond

 Philosophy: These guides assume you're a software engineer with minimal math background.
 Every concept is grounded in something physical, connected to real systems (GPS, autonomous vehicles, sensor fusion, ML), and presented with interactive visualizations.
 Math isn't abstract — it's the literal code running in every GPS receiver, robot, and ML training loop.